victorftrdba/data-structures-project/README.md

 ## Additional

-I created a program to calculate a rectangle area and a circle circumference, to run it you need to insert -lm in the end of the gcc command to load the math.h library
+I created a program to calculate the rectangle area and circle circumference, to run it you need to insert -lm in the end of the gcc command to load the math.h library